mdishh/admission-management-system/README.md

 tkinter is used to design the frontend, mySQL database is used in the backend

-Steps to run:
+#Steps to run the project:

-1)Open mySQL workbench and connect to the database 2)Run home.py file in the terminal
+1)Open mySQL workbench and connect to the database

+2)Run the home.py file in the terminal